Igigog/anomaly-modding-book/src/tutorials/scripting/server-and-game-objects.md

-# Server and game objects
+# Server and Game Objects

 ___